Dev380/autoclick/README.md

 # autoclick
-A simple application that moves your mouse and clicks every five seconds.
+A simple application that moves your mouse and clicks every few seconds.
 Useful to make it look like you are using your computer by making sure your screensaver doesn't turn on.
 # download
 The easiest way to download this it to run
 ```